 The Perfect Gift Anytime - Purchase a Gift Membership to the NHWBA!

 The NHWBA is pleased to offer gift memberships.
 A gift memberhsip is a great way to acknowledge an associate, law student or co-worker.
-Gift memberships can also be given anonymously to someone who would like to be a member, but is unable to join.
-The membership is valid for one year and only costs $35.
+Gift memberships can be given to anyone who is not currently a member.
+The cost of a gift membership is only $25.
 To purchase one, complete this form.

 Receive a discount with Beacon Press while supporting NHWBA!